EndCod3r/medal-tools/README.md

 ### Downloading Clips

 This function requires [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-Download yt-dlp.exe file from the release page and put it in the same directory as `main.py` or else it will give you an error and wont work.
+Download yt-dlp.exe file from the releases page and put it in the same directory as `main.py` or else it will give you an error and won't work.
 You can download videos from other websites too (eg. YouTube, TikTok, etc.) but for more options when downloading videos you should use [ThioJoe's](https://youtube.com/@ThioJoe) [youtube-dl-easy](https://github.com/ThioJoe/youtube-dl-easy).

 The download clip function is heavily inspired by [ThioJoe's](https://youtube.com/@ThioJoe) [youtube-dl-easy](https://github.com/ThioJoe/youtube-dl-easy).